tiffhou6/PWC_Virtual_Internship/README.md

 ### Recommendations

 1. **Retention Strategies**: Focus on month-to-month customers with incentives for longer contracts.
 Address high charges and improve tech support to reduce churn.
-2. **Engagement for At-Risk Groups**: Enhance engagement for non-partner and non-dependent customers.
+2. **Engagement for At-Risk Groups**: Enhance engagement for non-partner, non-dependent and non-senior customers.
 Encourage the use of subscription services to increase loyalty.
-3. **Payment Methods**: Promote stable payment options like automatic transfers to reduce churn among customers using electronic and mailed checks.
+3. **Payment Methods**: Promote stable payment options to reduce churn among customers using electronic checks.

 ## Task 4: Diversity & Inclusion
+The HR department at telecom client is seeking support to improve gender diversity at the executive level, as their current efforts have shown little progress
 <img width="999" alt="Screenshot 2024-09-10 at 3 39 06 AM" src="https://github.com/user-attachments/assets/185a42d5-1c1e-4646-8bb0-1592be1003d2">
 <img width="996" alt="Screenshot 2024-09-10 at 3 39 14 AM" src="https://github.com/user-attachments/assets/5bb22043-219f-4fbc-9dfd-ded7b4077200">